• Menu

 Sculpture made out of plastic material from artist Tara Donovan at the Museum of Contemporary Art Denver, photo by Jessica Hughes

-Located in the trendy LoDo neighborhood, this small but mighty museum offers plenty for the art-admirer to ponder and observe.
+Located in the trendy LoDo neighborhood, this small but mighty museum offers plenty for the art admirer to ponder and observe.
 With continuously rotating exhibits, you never know what you might stumble upon at the Museum of Contemporary Art.

 Past exhibits include The Aftereffect, which contained original Georgia O’Keeffe paintings, Tattoo, an exhibit showcasing artwork created from tattoo machine and ink, plus the modern work of Tara Donovan who creates sculptures and artwork from ordinary everyday life, such as post-it notes and slinky toys.

 Cap your visit off with a visit to the rooftop cafe.
-Hardly crowded and with killer views, it’s the best way to take in art and all of what Denver has to offer.
+Hardly crowded and with incredible views, it’s the best way to take in art and all that Denver has to offer.
 The first Saturday of every month is free for Colorado residents.
 You must present your I.D. at the door.

-4. Clyfford Still Museum
+Clyfford Still Museum

 Clyfford Still Museum Denver CO Exterior